Conn of the Hundred Battles: Reign

 Geoffrey Keating tells the story differently.
-In his account Mug Nuadat obtains an army from the king of Leinster and expels the kings of Munster, here Lugaid Allathach, Dáire Dornmhor and Aonghus.
+In his account, Mug Nuadat obtains an army from the king of Leinster and expels the kings of Munster, here Lugaid Allathach, Dáire Dornmhor and Aonghus.
 Aonghus flees to Conn, who gives him an army with which to reclaim his kingdom, but Mug Nuadat defeats this and a further nine attempts by Conn to drive him out of Munster, forcing Conn to divide Ireland with him.
-When hostilities break out again, Conn and Mug Nuadat's armies gather for battle at Mag Leana, but Conn kills Mug Nuadat in his bed in an early morning attack.
+When hostilities break out again, Conn and Mug Nuadat's armies gather for battle at Mag Lena, but Conn kills Mug Nuadat in his bed in an early morning attack.

 According to a medieval source, the hero Fionn mac Cumhaill was born in Conn's time.
 His father, Cumhall, a warrior in Conn's service, was a suitor of Muirne, daughter of the druid Tadg mac Nuadat, but Tadg refused his suit, so Cumhall abducted her.
 Conn went to war against him, and Cumhall was killed by Goll mac Morna in the Battle of Cnucha.
 But Muirne was already pregnant, and Tadg rejected her, ordering her to be burned.
 She fled to Conn, and Conn put her under the protection of Cumhall's brother-in-law Fiacal mac Conchinn.
 It was in Fiacal's house that she gave birth to a son, Deimne, who was later renamed Fionn.
 When he was ten, Fionn came to Tara put himself into Conn's service.
 He learned that every year at Samhain, the monster Aillen would put everyone at Tara to sleep with his music, and burn down the palace with his fiery breath.
 Fionn killed Aillen, having kept himself awake by pressing the head of his spear to his forehead, and warded off Aillen's flame with his magical cloak, and Conn made him head of the fianna in place of Goll.